 If you have recently left inpatient treatment, you need to ensure that you are focused on maintaining your sobriety.
 Getting sober was only half of the battle.
 The other half is remaining sober.
 That is where support groups can come in handy.

 It is critical to focus on group therapy and rehab aftercare because this will help you hone the skills you developed during inpatient therapy.
 At the same time, there are lots of options when it comes to a support group.
 How can you find the right support group to meet your needs?
+Is a 12-step therapy program the right choice for you?
 There are a few important points that you should keep in mind.

 Consider Starting with Referrals from Treatment Professionals

 If you are looking for a support group, one of the top places to start involves referrals from treatment professionals.
 When you are getting ready to leave inpatient therapy, there is a good chance that a mental health professional from the facility will provide you with a referral to a support group.

 - A psychiatrist

 - A counselor

 Make sure that you take the time to review all of your group therapy options.
 Take a look at the individual support choices that you have been given.
 Then, try to find out more about the options.
 You may want to call them and see what they’re like.
 You may want to talk to other people at the facility and see if they have experience with those specific rehab aftercare program.
 This will help you develop a plan for your outpatient recovery.